mimijanny/Volunteer.ng/README.md

 .card.is-focused .card__button {
   background-color: var(--accent-color);
 }
+This also offers a higher specificity which ensures that the state changes will override the defaults.

 ### HTML
+**Golden Rule:** Do not use abbreviations when naming elements.
+This introduces confusion as other team members may struggle to figure out what it represents.
+For example, use "button" instead of "btn".
+Be very generous with comments.

 #### Semantics Please.
 HTML5 introduced semantic tags that such as <section> and <footer> which implicitly convey meaning about their purpose on the page.
 These tags improve accesibility by making it easier for scren readers to interprete